adaltas/node-nikita/src/service/index.coffee.md

 ## Options

+*   `cache`
+    Run entirely from system cache to list installed and outdated packages.
 *   `cacheonly` (boolean)
     Run the yum command entirely from system cache, don't update cache.
 *   `name` (string)
     Package name, optional.
-*   `startup`
-    Run service daemon on startup.
-If true, startup will be set to '2345', use an empty string to not define any run level.
-*   `yum_name` (string)
-    Name used by the yum utility, default to "name".
 *   `chk_name` (string)
     Name used by the chkconfig utility, default to "srv_name" and "name".
 *   `srv_name` (string)
     Name used by the service utility, default to "name".
-*   `cache`
-    Run entirely from system cache to list installed and outdated packages.
-*   `action`
+*   `action` (string)
     Execute the service with the provided action argument.
 *   `installed`
     Cache a list of installed services.
 If an object, the service will be installed if a key of the same name exists; if anything else (default), no caching will take place.
-*   `updates`
+*   `outdated`
     Cache a list of outdated services.
 If an object, the service will be updated if a key of the same name exists; If true, the option will be converted to an object with all the outdated service names as keys; if anything else (default), no caching will take place.
-*   `ssh` (object|ssh2)
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout` (stream.Writable)
+*   `startup` (boolean|string)
-    Writable EventEmitter in which the standard output of executed commands will be piped.
+    Run service daemon on startup.
+If true, startup will be set to '2345', use an empty string to not define any run level.
-*   `stderr` (stream.Writable)
+*   `yum_name` (string)
-    Writable EventEmitter in which the standard error output of executed command will be piped.
+    Name used by the yum utility, default to "name".

 ## Callback parameters

 *   `err`
     Error object if any.
 *   `status`
     Indicate a change in service such as a change in installation, update, start/stop or startup registration.
 *   `installed`
     List of installed services.
 *   `updates`
     List of services to update.

 ## Example